Relative p-adic Hodge theory: Foundations

-To assert an almost purity theorem, we need a few definitions from almost ring theory; for these we follow \cite{gabber-ramero}. \begin{defn} Fix an analytic field $F$.
-An $\gotho_F$-module is \emph{almost zero} if it is killed by $\gothm_F$.
-The category of \emph{almost modules} over $\gotho_F$ is the localization of the category of $\gotho_F$-modules at the set of morphisms with almost zero kernel and cokernel.
+An $\gotho_A$-module is \emph{almost zero} if it is killed by $\gothm_A$.
+The category of \emph{almost modules} over $\gotho_A$ is the localization of the category of $\gotho_A$-modules at the set of morphisms with almost zero kernel and cokernel.

-Let $A$ be an $\gotho_F$-algebra.
-An $A$-module $B$ is \emph{almost finite projective} if for each $t \in \gothm_F$, there exist a finite free $A$-module $F$ and some morphisms $B \to F \to B$ of $A$-modules whose composition is multiplication by $t$.
+An $A$-module $B$ is \emph{almost finite projective} if for each $t \in \gothm_A$, there exist a finite free $A$-module $F$ and some morphisms $B \to F \to B$ of $A$-modules whose composition is multiplication by $t$.
+We say that $B$ is \emph{uniformly almost finite projective} if there is a positive integer $m$ so that we can always choose $F$ to be free of rank $m$.
 (See \cite[Lemma~2.4.15]{gabber-ramero} for some equivalent formulations.)

-For $B$ an $A$-algebra whose underlying $A$-module is uniformly almost finite projective, there is a well-defined trace map $\Trace: B \to A$ in the category of almost modules over $\gotho_F$ \cite[\S 4.1.7]{gabber-ramero}; we say that $B$ is \emph{almost finite \'etale} if the trace pairing induces an almost isomorphism $B \to \Hom_A(B,A)$.
+For $B$ an $A$-algebra whose underlying $A$-module is almost finite projective, there is a well-defined trace map $\Trace: B \to A$ in the category of almost modules over $\gotho_A$ \cite[\S 4.1.7]{gabber-ramero}; we say that $B$ is \emph{almost finite \'etale} if the trace pairing induces an almost isomorphism $B \to \Hom_A(B,A)$.
 This is not the definition used in \cite{gabber-ramero}, but is equivalent to it via \cite[Theorem~4.1.14]{gabber-ramero}. \end{defn}

 We are now ready to fulfill the promise made in Remark~\ref{R:almost later}.
 The key new ingredient provided by relative Robba rings is an action of Frobenius (or more precisely its inverse) in characteristic 0, which can be used in much the same way that Frobenius can be used to give a cheap proof of almost purity in positive characteristic (see Remark~\ref{R:almost perfect} and then \cite[Chapter~3]{gabber-ramero}).